three-rocketeers/licensorama/README.md

 source venv/bin/activate
 pip3 install -r requirements.txt
 ```
+The last command might fail if your Python installation is missing packages.

 Start the local backend server by running
 ```sh
 bash bootstrap.sh
 ```
 from the backend directory.
+TODO: Describe how the database is configured.

 ## Usage example